Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 It was hard work that usually took four to five years to go through scribe school, where all scholars were male.
 The scribe needed writing reed brushes dipped in red and black ink for daily work.

 Most often, a professional scribe wrote on papyrus.
-However, the scribes could not do papyrus exercises during the studies because it was costly material.
+However, the scribes could not do papyrus exercises during the studies because they were costly materials.

 Early in the morning, each scribe came to his work with a small basket containing some bread and beer and returned home late afternoon.
 The students had to confront and learn many complicated scripts, including various signs.
 At first, they spent plenty of time acquainting themselves with hieroglyphic symbols by repeatedly copying them onto old pottery fragments, limestone flakes, or wood boards with replaceable surfaces until they remembered them perfectly.